yext/answers-search-ui/README.md

 ## Facets Component

+This component is only for Vertical pages.

 The Facets component displays filters relevant to the current search, configured on the server, automatically.
-Facets are only available for vertical searches.

 ```html
 <div class="facets-container"></div>